Proudly Celebrating America’s 250th Anniversary

 Can a bad caliper ruin new brakes?

 Yes.
-Slide pins must be cleaned and lubricated with the correct brake lubricant so the caliper can move and release.
+Brake caliper slide pins and brake caliper slide clips must be cleaned and lubricated with the correct high-temperature brake lubricant so the caliper can move and release correctly.

 Need Brake Repair Near Gallatin?